-Ceramic briquettes
+or Formula 409.®

-The layer of ceramic briquettes, under the grille racks, will last for many years with proper care.
+Ceramic briquettes (on some models) The layer of ceramic briquettes, under the grille racks, will last for many years with proper care.
 Burned-on food particles and ash can be emptied off the radiant tray when cool by shaking over a waste receptacle.
 Chipping or cracking of the briquettes may occur as they may get brittle with age, depending on the frequency of use.
 This is normal and does not affect the performance.

-Do not replace the radiant tray/briquettes with alternates.

-Stainless steel

-Do not use a steel wool pad; it will scratch the surface.

-To clean the stainless steel surface, use a hot, damp cloth with a mild detergent suitable for stainless steel surfaces.
-Use a clean, hot, damp cloth to remove soap.
-Dry with a dry, clean cloth.

-If food soil remains, try a general kitchen cleaner, such as Fantastik[®], Simple Green[®] or Formula 409[®].

-For hard-to-clean soil, use a standard stainless steel cleaner, such as Bon-Ami® or Cameo.

-Apply cleaner with a damp sponge.
-Use a clean, hot, damp cloth to remove cleaner.
-Dry with a dry, clean cloth.
+Do not replace the radiant tray/briquettes with alternates. - Stainless steel Do not use a steel wool pad; it will scratch the surface.
+Clean with hot soapy water.
+Rinse and dry.
+If food soil remains, try a general kitchen cleaner, such as Fantastik [®] , Simple Green [®] For hard to clean soil use a standard stainless steel cleaner such as Bon-Ami, [®] Cameo [®] or Bar Keepers Friend. [®] Apply cleaner with a damp sponge, rinse thoroughly and dry.
 Always scrub lightly in the direction of the grain.

-After cleaning, use a stainless steel polish, such as Stainless Steel Magic[®], Revere Copper and Stainless Steel Cleaner[®] or Wenol All Purpose Metal Polish[®].
-Follow the product instructions for cleaning the stainless steel surface.
+After cleaning, use a stainless steel polish such as Stainless Steel Magic[®].